Parking at the Saratoga Race Course

 Driving to (or even just past) the track nearing post time can get a little chaotic, so we've put together some tips and tricks for finding the best (and least expensive) parking at the Saratoga Race Course.

-Oklahoma Side Parking: Preferred East, Madison, and the Rec Hall
+Oklahoma Parking: Preferred East, Madison, and the Rec Hall

 Lawn Parking: Various lawns and lots on surrounding streets

 Many residents offer lawn parking for a fee.
-These spots are often your best bet and make it easier to get out after racing is over.
+These spots are sometimes your best bet and can make it easier to get out after racing ends.

 Handicapped Parking: All NYRA lots (General, Oklahoma, and Trackside)

 All NYRA lots at the track have accessible parking available for guests with disabilities.
-These spaces are designtated for vehicles displaying a current state-sissued disability placard or license plate.
+These spaces are designated for vehicles displaying a current state-issued disability placard or license plate.